River North's Quietly Confident Steakhouse

 The Music

-Live jazz weekend evenings — the bar is large enough to absorb the music without the dining room being forced to compete with it.
+Live jazz weekend evenings.
+The bar is large enough to absorb the music without the dining room being forced to compete with it.
 The acoustic separation is unusually well-handled.

 Best Occasion: Close a Deal